jmhdevelop/DecodeJSON/README.md

 ```

-To decode a JSON in a request you need can do it like in this example.
+To decode a JSON in a request you can do it like in this example.

 ```swift
 let url = URL(string: "https://fakerestapi.azurewebsites.net/api/Books")!